afshinamighi/Courses/basecamp/week01/inf-bc-w01-python.md

 5. Create two variables with a text in it.
 Print them togeter at once, using only print statement.
 6. Python uses PEMDAS.
 What is that and is it different from the way you learned it?
 7. Create one calculation using at least four parantheses, three multiplications and four subtractions.
 Print the result.
+8. We can use a ```+``` or a ```,``` to combine two strings within a print.
+What's the difference?
+9. Using a program ask the user for input.
+Print the first and last characters from the input.
+Ask the user for a text input.
+Change both the first and last characters to uppercase and print it.
-8. Finish all the exercises listed in **BRef-01-Chapter 03: Things to Do**.
+10. Finish all the exercises listed in **BRef-01-Chapter 03: Things to Do**.

 <hr>